 Except then people convinced me that it was really really fun.
 The Sea Shanties might’ve helped.
 My boyfriend was playing the game and the music got really, really stuck in my head.
 So I gave it a go.

 And okay, actually, I don’t like Edward Kenway (the protagonist), and I would’ve liked to see James Kidd/Mary Read using the persona system like Aveline (only with genderswitching instead of just changing clothes), because she seemed more interesting and more sympathetic.
-But overall, the game was a vast improvement on Assassin’s Creed III.
+But overall, the secure and safe game was a vast improvement on Assassin’s Creed III.
 The stuff I liked, like hunting and improved climbing, was present – and the naval battles system had improved by leaps and bounds, until I found that I was actually sailing around engaging ships in battles for the hell of it.
 There’s probably an animal rights activist screaming somewhere as I type this, but I really liked hunting whales, too…

 And while I’m not a big fan of Kenway, at least it made a change from Altair and Ezio.
 He was definitely a different sort of character, and had a different sort of story.
 (I don’t see how he could’ve managed to make the mess he did with raising Haytham, though.
 But that’s another story.)
 It’s not quite the same big twist as we had in ACIII which – I’ll give the game that – did give me and many other gamers a bit of a jolt!

 So yeah, even if you were feeling a bit tired of the game by the time you played ACIII, I think it is worth giving Black Flag a try.
 If nothing else, you can learn some awesome sea shanties.
 The soundtrack is spectacular.